metamn/beat/code/pages/tomorrowww/tomorrowww.md

 Now we have watch, tablet, laptop, desktop, TV, projector screens but in the future we will have thousands, no media queries can comprehend.

-## Buzzwords unite!
+## History unite!

 At some stage we will need AI in our web design and development process.
 I don't know *when* AI will be able to replace us; I think we can keep our creative advantage for a while.
 If not in all areas at least in telling the machine about our content and the goals we want to accomplish with.
-Adding semantics to content, shaping content components to our maximum extent and let machines assembly the whole for different people, different scenarios and usage.
+Adding semantics to content, shaping content components to our maximum extent of knowledge, and let machines assembly the whole for different people, different scenarios and usage.

 Let our content be both dead and alive in a <a href="http://whatis.techtarget.com/definition/superposition">superposition</a> of states.
 Let's focus on describing and designing all those states and let the machine compose a picture to the armada of observers we can't be aware during our work.

-Let's review again, and reconcile what *progress* meant five thousands year ago and means now, in a context everybody understands, for a new unknown universe waiting for us and we can't avoid.
+Let's review again, and reconcile what *progress* meant five thousands year ago and means now, in a context everybody understands, for a new unknown universe waiting for us which we can't avoid.

 It's about how *view* works, viewing things works, about the process of understanding.

 We all know there is an Observer Observing an Object.
 What the Observer can see depends on its Observing capabilities and the properties of the Object.
 In history there were two totally different approaches to enhance understanding and define progress.
-Thousands of years ago it was involution &mdash; the progress inwards, when the Observer reduced its Observing capabilities to zero (sight, hear, smell, touch) and become one with the Object.
+Thousands of years ago it was involution &mdash; the progress inwards &mdash; when the Observer reduced its Observing capabilities to zero (sight, hear, smell, touch) and become one with the Object.

 Since then we have evolution where we develop our Observing capabilities &mdash; progress outwards &mdash; to an extreme extent like the Internet of Things.

 You see it's all about Observing; with involution we had Hermes Trismegistus become a god; with evolution we are building our own cloud where gods live.
-Since Design is the Observing let's see how we can involve / evolve it for this special case, to our beloved universe we call web.
+Since Design is the Observing let's see how we can involve / evolve in this special case, in our beloved universe we call web.

 ## Supercontent

 To cut in, let's equip all content with all states and let it rest in superposition, where it shows nothing, waiting for an Observer (visitor) and its Observing skillset (device).

 What each visitors will see from our content depends on its mental capability (curiosity) and device capability (context).
-We can trust their capabilities &mdash; they are none of our concern.
+We can trust their capabilities &mdash; they are none of our concerns.

-With this step we let both the visitor and device (AI) to decide if they want to evolve or involve into our content.
+With this step we let both the visitor and device (AI) to decide if they want to evolve or involve with/ into our content.
 It's not anymore a philosophical question but of individual will.
 Being responsible to cut out one of these crucial opportunities in such a connected era is something nobody wants to take.

 What's left for us, designers and developers, is to focus on content states and write AI algorithms to make the device so smart to be able to assembly any picture from our content states.